MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-Here, the temperature parameter $\tau$ controls the focus: a lower $\tau$ value concentrates the reward on the single worst-offending window.
-By leveraging the world model's robust understanding and prediction capability of physical evolution, the PFC reward transforms the evaluation from a rigid assessment into a targeted optimization of dynamic causal chains, significantly improving the physical consistency of generated actions~\cite{vjepa2_score}.
+\end{small} where temperature $\tau$ controls focus sharpness: lower values concentrate the reward on the worst-offending window.
+The PFC reward thus reframes physical evaluation as targeted optimization of dynamic causal consistency, improving the physical plausibility of generated actions~\cite{vjepa2_score}.

-\textbf{Aesthetic Reward ($R_{\text{aesthetic}}$):} The aesthetic reward is provided by a VLM, such as Qwen-VL~\cite{Qwen-VL}, which performs tiered scoring.
-The VLM assesses each video for clarity, artifacts, and realism, assigning a discrete integer score (e.g., 1-5), which yields a stable and discriminative reward signal for optimization.
+\runhead{\textit{Aesthetic Reward ($R_{\text{aesthetic}}$)}} The aesthetic reward is provided by a VLM.
+The VLM assesses each video for clarity, artifacts, and realism, assigning a discrete integer score (e.g., 1-5).